sanzeeb3/wp-frontend-delete-account/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Lets customers delete thier account by their own from their myaccount page for WooCommerce sites.
+Lets customers delete their account by their own from their myaccount page for WooCommerce sites.
 For non-store sites, add the account delete page anywhere with shortcode and gutenberg block.

 == Description ==